 10. You don’t understand how to translate business problems into data algorithms

-If you’re employed at a company, you’ll need more than a degree in data science.
-Your internal customers will expect you to understand the business and–and the sticky business problems they want you to help them solve with data science.
-A skilled data scientist knows how to get at the core of a business problem and get to the right data.
+A skilled data scientist knows how to get to the core of a business problem and find the right data.
 If you feel you lack this business savvy or instinct, a data science career might not be a good fit.

 Does being a data scientist seem right for you?
 These resources can help